heyneff/heyneff.github.io/README.md

-# The Code-Based Art of Michael Neff
+# The Code-Based Art and Art-Based Projects of Michael Neff
 http://heyneff.github.io